Share this!

 - Cholesterol: 58mg

 Thanks for joining me in the kitchen today.
-Keep Baking! ๐
+Hope you’ll love this!
+Enjoy and keep baking! 💛

 Share this!